A note on representation-finite symmetric algebras: The characterisations

-Any of the conditions above implies $\La$ has finite type: Suppose $\Omega^2(S_i)\cong S_j$ for $S_i$ and $S_j$ simple, then also $\Omega^2(S_j)\cong S_i$.
-By part (b), the quiver has a connected component either a vertex with a loop, or two vertices with a pair of arrows.
-This must be all of $Q$ since the algebra is indecomposable.
-Any finite-dimensional algebra with such a quiver is a Nakayama algebra and is of finite type (see for example \cite{SY} Vol I, Ch I.10.3, or see in the proof of the following Lemma). $\Box$
+Any of the conditions above implies $\La$ has finite type: Part (c) shows that $\La$ is a Nakayama algebra, which is finite type (see for example \cite{SY} Vol I, Ch I.10.3).
+Alternatively, it is easy to determine a presentation of a symmetric algebra with quiver as in (c). $\Box$